0xBADB0111/bing-wallpaper-unity/README.md

 * unity
 * bash ;)

 Should also work with GNOME Shell, but not tested.
-Tweet me if it works (@sernick_)

 #### Installation